jolbol1/jolbol1/README.md

 ## 👋 Hello Guys!
 ---
 **I am a software engineer.
-Current;y working on UI/UX for an online learning platform**
+Currently working on UI/UX for an online learning platform**

 ### 🎞️ YouTube